Shifting Financial Marketing into Gear

 Last week, a large Twitter hack occurred, where several names of note were targeted online, spurring alarm and hard dialogue around potential social media cybersecurity issues, a breach also of special concern as the U.S. faces an upcoming election.
-This massive attack prompted us to put together this post to cover some of the more esoteric terms in cybersecurity, so we can all stay aware and in-the-know to protect ourselves and others.
+This massive attack prompted us to put together this post to cover some of the more esoteric cybersecurity terms, so we can all stay aware and in-the-know to protect ourselves and others.

 These may seem like terms from a fantasy series, but spear phishing, watering holes, and evil twin attacks are technically cybersecurity threats staged by attackers trying to breach you and your employees, customers, and vendors’ personal and financial information.
 These tactics have evolved a long way over the past two decades and rely largely on social engineering – meaning they’re pretty difficult to detect, even for seasoned tech users.
 Effective business information security requires organizations have more than just tech savvy employees – it necessitates built-in defense systems that can parse out online phishing, scams, or data breaches.